nrawat207/WindowsService-Nservicebus/README.md

 # WindowsService-Nservicebus

-This is sample example of creating Windows service with Nservice bus.
+This is example of creating Windows service with Nservice bus.

 # Dependencies:
 Nservicebus 3.2.0